Turku-BioImaging/filopodia-counter/README.md

 This plugin is part of the [Bioimage Analysis Toolbox ](https://www.bioimaging.fi/bioimage-analysis-toolbox/) created by [Turku BioImaging](https://bioimaging.fi), a broad-based, interdisciplinary science and infrastructure umbrella that aims to unite bioimaging expertise in Turku and elsewhere in Finland.
 Turku BioImaging is jointly operated by the [University of Turku](https://utu.fi) and [Åbo Akademi University](https://abo.fi).

-For more information and support, email [image-data@bioimaging.fi](mailto:image-data@bioimaging.fi) or file an issue in this repository.
+For plugin support, [file an issue](https://github.com/Turku-BioImaging/filopodia-counter/issues/new) in this repository.

+For more information, email [image-data@bioimaging.fi](mailto:image-data@bioimaging.fi)

 <p float='left'>
     <img src='assets/BioImaging_logo_posa_vaaka.jpg' style="height:75px;width:auto;"/>